 Many different types of cuts can be used for Japanese maple grafting.
 One simple one is termed the splice graft.
-To make the splice graft, cut off the top of the rootstock trunk in a long diagonal, about an inch long.
+To make the splice graft, cut off the top of the rootstock trunk in a long diagonal, about an inch (2.5 cm.) long.
 Make the same cut at the base of the scion.
 Fit the two together and wrap the union with a rubber grafting strip.
 Secure the graft with grafting wax.

 Give the plant just a little water at infrequent intervals until the grafted sections grow together.
 Too much water or too frequent irrigation can drown the rootstock.

 After the graft heals, remove the grafting strip.
-From that time on, care of grafted Japanese maples is very much like that care of plants grown from seeds.
+From that time on, care of grafted Japanese maples is very much like the care of plants grown from seeds.
 Prune off any branches that appear below the graft.